GabrielePicco/blink-tug-of-war/README.md

 1. [speedrun-tug-of-war-anchor](speedrun-tug-of-war-anchor): Anchor program of the Tug of War game.
 2. [speedrun-tug-of-war-serverless](speedrun-tug-of-war-serverless): FastAPI Python server generating Blink metadata and image on the fly.
 3. [speedrun-tug-of-war-tx](speedrun-tug-of-war-tx): Express server preparing the transactions.
+4. [speedrun-tug-of-war-UI](speedrun-tug-of-war-UI): UI to generate a new tug-of-war blink